Abubakar7097/Introduction-to-internee.pk/README.md

-Just Simply use npm intall and then npm start to run the code.
+Just Simply use npm install and then npm start to run the code.